-Participation is a core value for health promotion.
-Evidence shows a positive effects on student participation in health promotions in schools, mainly on students referring to increased satisfaction, motivation and ownership, an increase in skills, competencies and knowledge, personal development, health-related effects and influence on student perspective.
+Participation is a core value for school health promotion.
+Evidence shows positive effects of student participation in health promotions in schools, on student's increased satisfaction, motivation, ownership, skill level, competencies, knowledge, personal development, and influence on perspective.

-Students involvement in school-health promotion is valued negative at the individual level if the student feels ignored or not taken seriously, or the students experiences in participation is to challenging or at the programme level if the number of programme users is too small or there is an absence of disseminations.
+Students' involvement in school-health promotion is valued negative at the individual level if the student feels ignored or not taken seriously, or the students' experience that participation is too challenging or at the programme level if the number of programme users is too small or there is an absence of dissemination.

 Griebler, U., D. Rojatz, V. Simonvska, R. Forster (2014): Effects of student participation in school health promotion: a systematic review.
 Retrieved 21 November 2018, from https://www.ncbi.nlm.nih.gov/pubmed/24395957